influxdata/docs-v2/content/influxdb/v2.1/notebooks/clean-data.md

     - **Every**: Interval that the task should run at.
     - **Offset**: _(Optional)_ Time to wait after the defined interval to execute the task.
-      This allows then task to capture late-arriving data.
+      This allows the task to capture late-arriving data.

 3. Click **{{% icon "export" %}} Export as Task**.